 An Opposite Approach to Emotional or Decorative Photography

-In conceptual photography, it is the viewer who is the object of attention and who is at the center of the dialogue.
+In conceptual photography, it is the viewer who is both the object of attention and at the center of the dialogue.
 We do not describe our emotions and we do not transmit messages.
-Our goal is to think in abstraction rather than in terms of photographed place.
-We do not describe the scenes.
-We try to capture shapes, textures and lights.
+Our goal is to think abstractly rather than in terms of a photographed location.
+We do not describe the scenes, rather, we try to capture shapes, textures and lights.

 In our concept photos, we make sure that our photos are interesting for the viewer without arousing their point of interest.
 Our works become emotionally neutral.
-This is the opposite of classical photography in which a photographer constructs an image by interpreting the real world.
-In this case, the photographer performs an interpretation and the viewer performs a perception.
+This is the opposite of classical photography in which a photographer constructs an image by realistically interpreting the world.
+In the case of abstract photography, the photographer creates an interpretation and the viewer then creates a perception.

-The conceptual approach is not descriptive, is not emotional and is not decorative.
-Our goal is to arouse the imagination of the viewer who tries to understand through a path that is totally personal.
-Interpretation and perception belong to him completely.
+The conceptual approach is not descriptive, emotional, or decorative.
+Our goal is to arouse the imagination of the viewer who tries to understand through his or her personal experiences.
+Each path of interpretation is different because each person is different.
+Interpretation and perception belong to the individual completely.

-In our conceptual vision, creativity is not about photographing something new, but about doing something after finding it.
-We are always looking for surprise in the rendering of our photos.
+In our conceptual vision, creativity is not about photographing something new, but about sharing something creative with others when one encounters it.
+We are always looking for the element of surprise in the rendering of our photos.

-Nature allows us to create abstract photographs that challenge and make them interesting.
-It must have developed a look that takes years to practice.
-Our black and white portfolio shows photos where the idea or concept are the essential elements for the construction of compositions and framing.
+Nature allows us to create interesting abstract photographs that challenge the viewer to contemplate their meaning.
+Abstract photographs often have a certain look or characteristic that took years to master.
+Our black and white portfolio shows photos where the ideas or concepts are the essential elements, supported by the compositions and framing.

-It is the viewer who will mentally find a way to read and understand each image.
+It is the viewer who will mentally blaze a new trail of introspection to uncovering a personal meaning in the image.

 The Choice of Black and White

 Black and white photography is a photographic technique adapted to many nature scenes.
-It requires a way of thinking.
-A photo in black and white is prepared, thinks from the frame until the post processing with the computer.
-But black and white photography is also a philosophy that shows textures and shapes that cannot be done in color.
+It requires a certain way of thinking.
+A photo in black and white is masterfully prepared at each step of the photographic process, from the shooting frame to the post processing with the computer.
+Nevertheless, black and white photography is also a philosophy that reveals textures and shapes that cannot be done in color.

-A black and white photo shows immediately the interest of a photographed scene.
-The gaze is guided by geometric shapes, vanishing lines, perspectives, the contrast of lights.
+A black and white photo immediately attracts the interest of a photographed scene.
+The gaze of the viewer is guided by geometric shapes, vanishing lines, perspectives, and the contrast of lights.
 These are the elements that will allow the reading of the message that the photographer wants to pass.
-If we wanted to simplify the subject, we could say that a black and white photo can deliver essential messages by going straight to the point.
-The color photographs make it possible to make digressions and take the look in secondary roads.
-Black and white is a creative directive technique.
+If we wanted to simplify the subject, we could say that a black and white photo can deliver essential messages by arriving straight at the point.
+Color photographs make it possible for the viewer to digress to secondary roads of contemplation.
+Black and white is a directive technique of expansive creativity.